RanchoNJHS/ranchonjhs.github.io/README.md

 # Official Website of the Rancho San Joaquin Middle School National Junior Honor Society Chapter

-the land or extremely wordy titles.
+the land of extremely wordy titles.

 Learn more about <a href="https://njhs.us">NJHS</a>.